justinchiu-test/codecontests-repo/README.md

 ## Features

 - **Standardized Problem Structure**: Each problem has a consistent format with problem description, solution, and test cases
+- **Problem Tags**: Each problem includes original Codeforces tags in tags.txt for better categorization
 - **Type-Safe Models**: Pydantic models for dataset problems, test cases, and solutions
 - **Code Quality Tools**: Pre-commit hooks for linting, formatting, and type checking
 - **Test File Protection**: Prevention of accidental test file modifications